dconnet/AgilityBook/Readme.txt

 --------------------

 Boost: http://www.boost.org.
-ARB has been built and tested using Boost version 1.35.1.
+ARB has been built and tested using Boost version 1.36.0.
 There is no need to actually build the Boost libraries.
-(Currently, only the smart_ptr and weak_ptr templates are used.) [also tested against 1.33.1, 1.34.0, 1.34.1, however, VC9 requires some tweaks to use these older versions] When the library is unpacked, it should be located according to the map above.
+(Currently, only the smart_ptr and weak_ptr templates are used.)
+[also tested against 1.33.1, 1.34.0, 1.34.1, 1.35.1
+however, VC9 requires some tweaks to use versions older than 1.35.1] When the library is unpacked, it should be located according to the map above.
 The default directory when unpacked in boost_1_34_0 (of course, this will vary based on boost version).
 This should be renamed to 'boost' to avoid problems in the project files.
-- Note: use of Boost may change in the future.
-Smart Ptrs are part of the TR1 spec.
-When compilers actually implemement TR1, I will change to that.
-- Boost is no longer required when using VC9+FeaturePack (TR1).
-Note, the included project files now assume the feature pack is installed with VS2008.
+- Boost is no longer required when using VC9+SP1 (or FeaturePack).
+Note, the included project files now assume the Service Pack is installed with VS2008.

 --------------------